Skip to main content

 Uploading a pact file is the same as the standard Pact process.

 We recommend using the pact-broker publish command from CLI Tools for this step.
-Our examples use the Docker version of this to simplify administration.
+Our examples use the Docker version to simplify administration.

 Contract Upload